-strictor of the pharynx, to the muscles of the larynx, and by some twigs to the thyroid gland and membrane of the larynx.
+a.
+External is distributed to the inferior constrictor of the pharynx, to the muscles of the larynx, and by some twigs to the thyroid gland and membrane of the larynx.

-- β.
-Internal takes its course between the os hyoides and thyroid cartilage to the interior of the larynx, and divides into branches to the muscles of the arytenoid cartilages, the mucous glands, and membrane of the larynx. - 4.
-FILAMENTS, which accompany those of the pharyngeal and glosso-pharyngeal upon the carotid artery. - 5.
-CARDIAC BRANCHES (Rami cardiaci).
-Two or three in number, of small size, which arise about the middle of the neck, descend along the outer and fore part of the carotid, join with the superficial cardiac branches, and are spread upon the arch of the aorta.
+β.
+Internal takes its course between the os hyoides and thyroid cartilage to the interior of the larynx, and divides into branches to the muscles of the arytænoid cartilages, the mucous glands, and membrane of the larynx.

-6. Recurrent (N. recurrent, laryngeus inferior).
-Arises as soon as the nerve enters the chest; the left, however, is given off lower than the right.
-It first descends directed backwards, then passes upward behind the subclavian artery on the right side, and behind the arch of the aorta on the left, and ascends between the œsophagus and trachea, as high as the larynx, where it divides into branches distributed to the inferior constrictor of the pharynx, to the muscles of the arytenoid cartilages, and to the lining membrane of the larynx; forming junctions by several filaments with branches of the laryngeus superior.
+- 4. FILAMENTS, which accompany those of the pharyngeal and glosso-pharyngeal upon the carotid artery. - 5.
+CARDIAC BRANCHES.
+(Rami cardiaci.)
+Two or three in number, of small size, which arise about the middle of the neck, descend along the outer and fore part of the carotid, join with the superficial cardiac branches, and are spread upon the arch of the aorta. - Arises as soon as the nerve enters the chest; the left, however, is given off lower than the right.
+It first descends directed backwards, then passes upward behind the subclavian artery on the right side, and behind the arch of the aorta on the left, and ascends between the œsophagus and trachæa, as high as the larynx, where it divides into branches distributed to the inferior constrictor of the pharynx, to the muscles of the arytænoid cartilages, and to the lining membrane of the larynx: forming junctions by several filaments with branches of the laryngeus superior, and on the right side it joins with the superficial cardial of the sympathetic which does not pass further.
 In its course the recurrent nerve distributes numerous branches; viz.

-α.
+a.
 Filaments, which join with the cardiac branches of the pneumo-gastric, and with those of the great sympathetic, passing to the cardiac plexus.